JellyTitan/Sofle-Pico/docs/flashing/index.md

 After the first 'drag and drop' flash, you can tweak your keymaps further using VIA.

 Alternately, you can compile your own firmware using QMK.

+The Sofle Pico is defaults to use the left hand as master.
+If you want to set right hand as master, you'll need to add the [recompile in QMK](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_split_keyboard.md#handedness-by-define).